 .
 He was establishing the chemistry between prospect and salesman in this town.
 Many people were coming in out of curiosity.
 They had lots of questions.
 Did he sell guitars?
 Did he sell trumpets of saxophones?
 Sometimes a store has to remain specialized and that was certainly the case here.
 One thing for sure, when the store opened up it filled a huge need for kids who were piano students.
 It became the hub for that type of student.

 Little by little the store became a terrific after market for people in the Litchfield Hills.
 As it turned out the Hills were filled with more pianos than a truck could pick up.
 It was kind of fun for Ken to check some of these out.
 Then he would take them in and sell them – a new – and the process would begin again.
-Beyer

 Beyer Music had many dedicated employees over the years.
-We would hare a lot of Torrington High School Interns who were really interested in music and retail.
+We would hire a lot of Torrington High School Interns who were really interested in music and retail.
 Fast workers and very open to learning about the store inventory and of course about customer service.
 We hired some senior people as well during the day.
 They were meticulous and dedicated.
 All of the people including the movers helped bring a lot of success to Beyer Music.

 Beyer Music would establish itself as a provider of pianos and organs for all purposes and to all levels of the social echelon.
 Many celebrities would purchase or rent from Beyer Music.
 Whoopi Goldberg for one telephoned Ken the day before Thanksgiving in 1992 stating she needed a grand piano right away for the holiday weekend.
 Ken coolly said sure come on in.
 This was the story and everyone getting the news was kind of stunned.

 Whoopi turned out very cool and low key in her role as shopper.
 With her beautiful nature she simply asked about baby grands.
 Ken’s son Chris ( who just graduated business school)greeted them.
 Whoopi pointed to a piano.
 Chris did a quick demo.
-She though she wanted either a black or a mahogany one.
+She thought she wanted either a black or a mahogany one.
 Yet she decided on the mahogany as it would look better in her home.
 She was decided.
-Just then Ken Beyer came out of a lesson and played a Schumann ‘s “Soaring”.
+Just then Ken Beyer came out of a lesson and played Schumann ‘s “Soaring”.
 Immediately Whoopi wanted lessons.
 Ken then proceeded to give her a lesson.
 And all was good.
 Sale was closed.
-We offer this information just to give one example how great things could happen in the small at this terrific store.
+We offer this information just to give one example how great things could happen in this small and terrific store.
 And check this out.
 When piano was delivered it went to this big ranch in Sharon, CT.
 Everyone was partying and having a good time.
 Ken gave another lesson.